2024 (song)

 "2024" is a song by American rapper Playboi Carti.
 The song was originally released as a promotional single exclusively to YouTube on December 14, 2023, and was later released to streaming platforms on the digital "V2" version of his third studio album, Music.
 It was later added to streaming services when it was released as part of the deluxe edition of the album, Music – Sorry 4 Da Wait, which was released on March 25, 2025.
-The song was produced by F1lthy, Ojivolta, Earl on the Beat, and Kanye West, with Yeo Choong receiving writing credits on streaming for the usage of his 2013 song "Jacob's Ladder".
+The song was produced by Ojivolta, Earl on the Beat, and Kanye West, with Yeo Choong receiving writing credits on streaming for the usage of his 2013 song "Jacob's Ladder".

 Background and release

 From December 2023 to January 2024, Carti released several snippets and videos for upcoming music to be released on his third studio album, Music.
 On December 14, 2023, Playboi Carti released the music video for "2024" on YouTube.
 He would later perform it live for the first time, alongside other previously unheard Music songs, at the Summer Smash 2024 festival in June.

-West, one of the track's producers, has collaborated with Carti prior to the release of "2024", with the former appearing on the song "Go2DaMoon" from Whole Lotta Red, and the latter appearing on West's 2021 album Donda with features on "Off the Grid" and "Junya".
+West, one of the track's producers, has collaborated with Carti prior to the release of "2024", with the former appearing on the song "Go2DaMoon" from Whole Lotta Red (which he was also an executive producer of), and the latter appearing on West's 2021 album Donda with features on "Off the Grid" and "Junya".

 The song was not initially included on Music, which released on March 14, 2025.
 Shortly after its release, he added multiple versions of the album on his website, each with additional songs included, for digital purchase.
 "2024" was included on the "V2" version of the bonus album.
 On March 25, Carti released the deluxe edition of the album, titled Music – Sorry 4 Da Wait, and included "2024" as the thirty-second song in its track listing.

 Composition

 The song's most prominent characteristic is its vocal samples, which were chopped from Malaysian-Australian singer-songwriter Yeo Choong's song "Jacob's Ladder".
 The sample is overlaid on top of synthesizers and bass lines, with pronounced 808s and horns.
 It was Carti's first use of his "deep voice" in a solo song, a vocal style first used on his feature from Travis Scott's song "Fein" (2024).
+For the first half of the song, he uses a vocal inflection more akin to his "baby voice," switching to his "deep voice" for the second half.